10 Ways You Can Help A Grieving Friend or Family Member

 I could not venture into the grocery store without breaking down upon seeing food that my husband enjoyed or my gut would wrench when I saw the smaller amount of groceries in my cart.
 A few times, I left my cart and walked out of the store.
 A friend who lives nearby offered to help with anything, so Liz went to the store for me about 4 times and when I finally went by myself without crying, I called her to celebrate as I thought she deserved to know she helped me over this hump.
 Nourishment for a grieving person is very important so this is an excellent way to extend yourself.

 I could not leave these tips off the list, they are too important!

-For me, this is huge (many of our lenses are about gardening!).
+For me, this is huge.
 We have a big yard and a big garden.
 My husbands death occurred exactly when we should have started planting our spring garden.
 There was no way, physically or mentally I could have done this yet the organic, healthy food we produce were so important to me.
-I have a dear friend, Allen, who took this job on as his gift to me.
-Here I sit several years later and Allen still comes and helps me with the tiller and shredding.
+I have a dear friend who took this job on as his gift to me.
+Here I sit almost 10 years later and he still comes and helps me with the tiller and shredding.
 Please consider this chore or whatever outside beautification you can provide, especially if it is your talent.
 Just imagine what a few potted plants or flowers would do to brighten up a porch or walkway for a grieving person.